kontent-ai/kontent-ai-migration-toolkit/README.md

 ## Limitations

-Export is made with `Delivery API` for speed and efficiency, but this brings some limitations:

--   Folder structure of imported assets is not preserved.
-This only applies when asset is actually imported as if the asset already exists in target project, it is skipped from import (this is often the case if the export and import environments are one and the same)
--   Language variants in `Scheduled` workflow step are not migrated to this workflow step because the API is missing the information about scheduled time so there is no way to specify scheduled publish time
+-   Language variants in `Scheduled` workflow step exported with built-in Kontent.ai export adapter are not imported with this state as the information about scheduled time is missing in API response.

 ## FAQ